 - 1 tsp salt

-Generously grease the bundt cake pan with cold butter.
-It will warm up as you move it around the pan with your fingers.
+Generously grease the bundt cake pan with butter.
 Be sure to get the butter into every corner of the pan.
 Put the buttered pan in the refrigerator while you make the batter.
-(Refrigerating the buttered pan will ensure that the butter coating doesn’t move when the batter is poured into the pan).
+(Refrigerating the buttered pan will ensure that the butter coating doesn't move when the batter is poured into the pan).

 Preheat the oven to 325 degrees.